-Dr. Bhatti is a Senior Scientist in Cancer Control Research at the BC Cancer Agency and an Adjunct Professor at the School of Population and Public Health at the University of British Columbia.
+Dr. Bhatti is a Distinguished Scientist in Cancer Control Research at the BC Cancer Agency and an Adjunct Professor at the School of Population and Public Health at the University of British Columbia.

 Dr. Bhatti is an epidemiologist that studies occupational and environmental risk factors for cancer.
 He is particularly interested in using biomarkers to better understand pathways underlying the negative health impacts of occupational and environmental exposures.
 Exposures of interest include nightshift work, ionizing radiation, air pollution and persistent organic pollutants.